enatsek/x386.org/networkdebian.md

 </summary>

 ---
 ### 0.0.
-Info
+The What
-Network configuration examples on Debian 11 and 12.
+Network configuration examples for Debian 12 and 13.

-Tried to be as thorough much as possible: single nic, multi nics, multi networks, nic bonding.
+Tried to be as thorough as possible: single NIC, multiple NICs, multiple networks, NIC bonding.

-Debian and Ubuntu network configurations are very different so there are different tutorials for Debian and Ubuntu.
+Debian and Ubuntu network configurations are very different, so there are separate tutorials for Debian and Ubuntu.

 #### 0.1.
 Configuration Files
-Debian 11 & 12 use ifupdown for network configuration.
+Debian 12 & 13 use ifupdown for network configuration.

-Main configuration file is /etc/network/interfaces.
-This file includes all the files in /etc/network/interfaces.d/ dir.
+The main configuration file is `/etc/network/interfaces`.
+This file includes all files in the `/etc/network/interfaces.d/` directory.

-It is a good practice to keep /etc/network/interfaces as below and create a config file for each nic in /etc/network/interfaces.d/ dir.
+It is good practice to keep `/etc/network/interfaces` as shown below and create a separate configuration file for each NIC in the `/etc/network/interfaces.d/` directory.

 ```
 sudo nano /etc/network/interfaces